 MK: I think it is a little of what FranklinCovey calls ‘The Whirlwind’.
 You go to a training class, or attend a strategic planning meeting.
 The week ends and you go through the weekend.
 On Monday morning, you are back into the whirlwind of daily business.

 Knees are bouncing off of foreheads.
 Quotas need to be met.
 There is a customer problem here and there.
-You are not really stopping and thinking about what are some of the things we can do to upskill and raise the level of selling competence across our whole salesforce.
+You are not really stopping and thinking about what are some of the things we can do to upskill and raise the Selling Competency™ score across our whole salesforce.

 Trainers and sales managers don’t even do all the things that are necessary to translate that training into sales knowledge and selling skills to get better results.
 So when you consider that most organizations aren’t even teaching those sales skills well, it’s not that surprising that companies miss things like developing sales judgement.